nixon-voxell/lumina/docs/design/game_design.typ

 Some important props around the world will also illuminate the scene (e.g. #tesseract, #lumina).
 While the other normal props and obstacles will just block lights.

-// #pagebreak()

-// = Gameplay Balance & Pacing

-// Balancing in multiplayer: make sure players don't feel that they get bullied by other players.

 #pagebreak()

 = Visual Style & Aesthetics